Wintellect/MSLearn/Access and Manipulate Office Apps with Python/includes/5-manage-pdf-documents-with-pypdf4.md

 	python extract-pages PATH result.pdf pages=2,4-6,10,10
 	```

-	This time, **result.pdf** should contain pages 2, 4, 5, 6 from the original document, plus two copes of page 10.
+	This time, **result.pdf** should contain pages 2, 4, 5, 6 from the original document, plus two copies of page 10.

 You could modify **extract-page.pdf** to do even more.
 You could, for example, have it support commands such as this to copy all pages from page 7 to the end of the document: